 During your first year as a full-time teacher, you will complete NTC licensure coursework taught virtually or in-person by experienced, outstanding teachers.
 Courses will be tailored to your development needs and offer plenty of opportunity for practice.

 We hold the highest standards for licensure of any program in the country, using the Assessment of Classroom Effectiveness (ACE) to ensure that you remain on track to become a great teacher.
 ACE incorporates a wide variety of evidence from your classroom to create the fullest possible picture of your performance.

-At the end the year, you must pass ACE to earn licensure.
+At the end the year, you must pass ACE and all program requirements to earn licensure recommendation.
 Meeting this high bar shows you are able to get real results for students—and lets principals know you have a proven track record in the classroom.

-Note: For the 2018-19 school year, NTC is recruiting for elementary school teachers.
-Additional high-need subject areas may be added.
+Note: For the 2019-20 school year, NTC is recruiting for elementary school teachers.

 Pursuing a Master's Degree